termi/ES5-DOM-SHIM/README.md

  - Include all we need from ES5, ES6 and DOM shim in one file
  - some extra stuff (if you don't need it, use `a.noextras.js` instead of `a.js`)

+## Caution !!!

+ - This lib is not about performance in IE < 9
+ - That's all cautions

 ## Install `(Note: if you don't need EXSTRAs use a.noexstras.js instead of a.js)`
  - For modern browsers:
   - Add main script in `head` section